isacben/wanted/README.md

 - blinking for the coins when they are going to disappear
 - a print function to display text on specific coordinates of the screen, with the specified color
 - pixel art fonts

+Someone told me this on Discord about optimizing fonts:

+> subpixel — Today at 9:15 AM
+Yup, a pixel array isn't a bad way to go, especially with JavaScript's sparse array notation.
+This is where the code golfing fun starts though!
+If you find yourself running out of space later, and needing to do a whole font of 4x5 letters, try this nonsense:
+'c444e'.split('').map(c=>parseInt(c,16).toString(2).padStart(4,'0').split(''))
+That assumes it's unpacking each line of your bitmap, 4 bits, from a single hex character, so 'c444e' is your number 1.
+You end up with an array like you have above, but with '0' and '1'.
+It's a lot of unpacking code, but if you did dozens of characters, it'd break even at some point, and then pull ahead.
+Happy golfing!

 I am happy with this progress, and the game is starting to feel fun: